emmameinert/minishell/README.md

 ## The implementations

-- The builtins:
+- The builtins (without options):

-◦ echo with option -n
+◦ echo

-◦ cd with only a relative or absolute path ◦ pwd with no options ◦ export with no options
+◦ cd

+◦ pwd

+◦ export

-◦ unset with no options
+◦ unset

-◦ env with no options or arguments
+◦ env

-◦ exit with no options
+◦ exit

 - it handles arguments with ', '', and $ as an expansion
 - <  redirects input